Covid 19 coronavirus: Unexpected symptoms in some patients

 "In the international literature, Covid can present with conjunctivitis," Crocks said.

-"We have been really particular with our PPE around patients with conjunctivitis in case that's the first presentation of Covid," she said.
+"We have been really particular with our PPE around patients with conjunctivitis in case that's the first presentation of Covid."

 Victoria's Department of Health and Human Services identifies fever, chills or sweats, cough, sore throat, shortness of breath, runny nose and loss of sense of smell or taste as key Covid-19 symptoms which may prompt testing.